-After taking the $5 challenge to make a Valentine’s Day project (take two) I taught the project to my fourth grade class.
+After taking the $5 challenge to make a Valentine’s Day project.
+I taught the project to my fourth grade class.
 You know when you put together a project, and then release it into in the hands of a child and it falls apart?
 Literally— the floral foam we used for printmaking crumbled before my eyes!
 When I teach printmaking, I always tell the kids to practice on a scrap piece of paper to decide how much paint and pressure they need to apply before they make the finished print.
 In this case, it was bad advice.
-By the time they got to make the final print the floral foam was falling apart for half of the kids.
+By the time they got to make the final print, the floral foam was falling apart.
 The next day, I had to scrape bits of floral foam out of the dried paint!

 After the printmaking crashed and burned I was nervous about the next week, so I modified the legs of the love bug and used strips of card stock instead.
 Luckily, the assembly was a success!